Is Home Depot’s earnings miss the latest sign of a cooling housing market?

 The lackluster earnings report comes as the U.S. Census Bureau and the Department of Housing and Urban Development released data that showed new residential construction declined in December 2018 to a two-year low.

 “To some degree, there is a host of companies and stocks that have a signal about what is going on in the housing market.
-Home Depot is one of them,” said Aaron Terrazas, senior economist at Zillow.
+Home Depot is one of them,” Aaron Terrazas, senior economist at Zillow, said.

 With a decline in home construction, developers are obviously buying fewer materials from the superstore.
 There were 1.078 million new homes under construction in December, an 11.2 percent decrease from the November estimate.
 It’s also 10.9 percent less than the same period in 2017, according to federal data.